Congestion situation of sightseeing spots

 Fukunoya (福野屋)

-Fukunoya has been serving Ise Udon since the early Showa period (XNUMX-XNUMX) and is known for its generous amount of sauce, which is rare for Ise Udon.
-It is made by combining locally produced tamari soy sauce with dashi stock made from dried bonito flakes, kelp, and other ingredients, and left to sit until it is mild enough to drink without peculiarity.
-The homemade noodles, which are made every morning for that day, have a fluffy surface but are very firm.
-Fukunoya's special Ise Udon is made from water that has been adjusted to suit the characteristics of the noodles made from carefully selected ingredients.
-It is open until XNUMX p.m., so it’s perfect for a bowl after taking a bath nearby.
-It is a XNUMX-minute walk from the Ise Kawasaki Merchant Hall.
+Fukunoya, a long-established restaurant that has been around since the early Showa era, is characterized by its generous amount of sauce, which is rare for Ise udon.
+Locally produced tamari soy sauce is combined with dashi stock made from dried bonito flakes and kelp, and by letting it sit, it becomes mellow enough to drink without any bitterness.
+The homemade noodles, which are made every morning for one day, have a fluffy surface but are chewy.
+Fukunoya's special Ise udon noodles are made from water that has been adjusted to match the characteristics of the noodles made with carefully selected ingredients.

 Address: 3-2-1 Kawasaki, Ise City, Mie Prefecture